KohakuBlueleaf/KohakuRAG/docs/usage.md

 Image embeddings: 143
 Table: wattbot_img_images_vec

-Now you can use --top-k-images flag with wattbot_answer.py
+Now you can use top_k_images in your answer config
 ```

 **Database structure after this step**: